Essential Ambler Campus Information

 - Contact firstname.lastname@example.org or call 267-468-8423 with any questions.

 The Ambler Arboretum of Temple University is an educational resource modeling the art and science of horticulture and environmental responsibility while fostering research, celebrating the achievements of women in horticulture, preserving the historic significance of the campus and highlighting the health benefits of nature, plants and gardening.

 The Ambler Arboretum is a 187-acre-site that encompasses the Ambler Campus.
 The diverse grounds include many different gardens and trees.
 Students, faculty and staff use the grounds for teaching and learning.
 Visitors are welcome to visit the arboretum and stroll the grounds.
 Learn more about the Ambler Arboretum.

 Hours: 9 a.m. to 5 p.m., Monday through Friday

-The Field Station is a living laboratory, providing access to a diversity of natural habitats including old growth and secondary forests, meadows, ephemeral streams, and beautiful designed gardens for research and education.
-Ongoing research at the Ambler Field Station spans multiple disciplines, from the natural sciences, to engineering and liberal arts.
+The Field Station is a living laboratory, providing access to a diversity of natural habitats including old-growth and secondary forests, meadows, ephemeral streams, and beautifully designed gardens for research and education.
+Ongoing research at the Ambler Field Station spans multiple disciplines, from the natural sciences to engineering and liberal arts.